 Michelle Craske, Ph.D.

-Michelle G. Craske Ph.D., is Professor of Psychology and of Psychiatry and Biobehavioral Sciences, and Director of the Anxiety and Depression Research Center, and Associate Director of the Staglin Family Music Center for Behavioral and Brain Health, at the University of California, Los Angeles.
+Michelle G. Craske, Ph.D. is Professor of Psychology and of Psychiatry and Biobehavioral Sciences, and Director of the Anxiety and Depression Research Center, and Associate Director of the Staglin Family Music Center for Behavioral and Brain Health, at the University of California, Los Angeles.
 She is also a member of the Executive Committee of the UCLA Depression Grand Challenge (Co-Chair, Human Studies section).
-She has published extensively in the area of fear and anxiety disorders, including over 300 scientific articles, four books on the topics of the etiology and treatment of anxiety disorders, gender differences in anxiety, translation from the basic science of fear learning to treating phobias and anxiety disorders, and principles and practice of cognitive behavioral therapy, as well as several self-help books and therapist guides.
-In addition, she has been the recipient of National Institute of Mental Health funding for research projects pertaining to risk factors for anxiety disorders and depression among children and adolescents, the cognitive and physiological aspects of anxiety and panic attacks, neural mediators of behavioral treatments for anxiety disorders, fear extinction mechanisms of exposure therapy, and the development and dissemination of treatments for anxiety and depression in primary care and community clinics, and constructs of positive valence and negative valence underlying anxiety and depression.
+She has published extensively in the area of fear and anxiety disorders, including over 350 scientific articles, four books on the topics of the etiology and treatment of anxiety disorders, gender differences in anxiety, translation from the basic science of fear learning to treating phobias and anxiety disorders, and principles and practice of cognitive behavioral therapy, as well as several self-help books and therapist guides.
+In addition, she has been the recipient of National Institute of Mental Health funding since 1993 for research projects pertaining to risk factors for anxiety disorders and depression among children and adolescents, the cognitive and physiological aspects of anxiety and panic attacks, neural mediators of behavioral treatments for anxiety disorders, fear extinction mechanisms of exposure therapy, and the development and dissemination of treatments for anxiety and depression in primary care and community clinics, and constructs of positive valence and negative valence underlying anxiety and depression.
 She was associate editor for the Journal of Abnormal Psychology, and is presently associate editor for Behaviour Research and Therapy as well as a scientific board member for the Anxiety Disorders Association of America.
 She was a member of the DSM-IV Anxiety Disorders Work Group and is now a member of the DSM-V Anxiety, Obsessive Compulsive Spectrum, Posttraumatic, and Dissociative Disorders Work Group, and Chair of the Anxiety Disorders Subworkgroup.
-Additionally, Dr. Craske is a member of the APA Clinical Treatment Guidelines Advisory Steering Committee.
+She is also a member of the APA Clinical Treatment Guidelines Advisory Steering Committee.
 Dr. Craske has given invited keynote addresses at many international conferences and frequently is invited to present training workshops on the most recent advances in the cognitive-behavioral treatment for anxiety disorders.
 She is currently a professor in the Department of Psychology and Department of Psychiatry and Biobehavioral Sciences, UCLA, and director of the UCLA Anxiety Disorders Research Center.
 Dr. Craske received her BA Hons from the University of Tasmania and her Ph.D. from the University of British Columbia.

 Dr. Craske's Publications (.pdf)